Contains the active ingredient salbutamol sulfate

 What it looks like

-Plastic unit dose ampoules containing salbutamol in a clear colourless solution for inhalation.
+Plastic unit dose ampoules containing salbutamol in a clear colourless to pale yellow, sterile, isotonic solution for inhalation.
+AUST R 142566.

-Plastic unit dose ampoules containing salbutamol in a clear colourless solution for inhalation.
+Plastic unit dose ampoules containing salbutamol in a clear colourless to pale yellow, sterile, isotonic solution for inhalation.
+AUST R 142567.

 Available in packs of 30 (5 ampoules per foil pouch).

-APO-Salbutamol Inhalation Ampoules contain salbutamol (as salbutamol sulphate) 2.5 mg or 5 mg per 2.5 mL as the active ingredient.
+APO-Salbutamol Inhalation Ampoules contain salbutamol (as salbutamol sulfate) 2.5 mg or 5 mg per 2.5 mL as the active ingredient.

 It also contains the following inactive ingredients: